AntonyThorpe/silverstripe-knockout-forms/README.md

 ### Tests
 * Create a model test for the new form field
-* Update `KnockoutFormTest.php` and `KnockoutFormTest_Controller.php` to test the creation of the binding handler in HTML.
+* Update `KnockoutFormTest.php` and `KnockoutFormTestController.php` to test the creation of the binding handler in HTML.
- * Add the new Knockout field to the form function within the KnockoutFormTest_Controller class
+ * Add the new Knockout field to the form function within the KnockoutFormTestController class
  * Add a new assertion to the testKnockoutForm function within the KnockoutFormTest class
  * Add to `docs/en/documentation.md`